 How do you make a house a home?
 If you are eager to give your home a facelift, the chances are that you are keen to let your creative juices flow.
 Some homes haven’t been touched for a decade or more.
 While you may have adored the avocado bathroom suite and the floral wallpaper when you first bought your pad, now you are keen to bring it into the twenty first century.
 You need to banish the old fashioned and welcome in the postmodern.
 Take a look at these three simple ways to help make your house a home.

 Does the outside of your home look tired and untidy?
 If you are super organized and love clean lines, you want the exterior of your home to emulate this.
 Whip out the white render paint and cover up the scuffs and peeling sections.
 Wipe down the fascias of your windows and keep your gutters clean by getting rid of the leaves and mulch.
+But if you want to go one step further, swapping out old windows for new ones won’t just make the property look cleaner, but they will provide an extra layer of insulation, keeping the heat in and protecting your home from the elements further.
+Companies like Kelly Window & Door can work with you to increase your curb appeal by replacing windows and doors.
+But this is only if you have the budget to work with.
+Cleaning and a little makeover can always make a difference.
 By doing these general cleaning tasks, your home will look naturally more appealing to the eye.

 If you are blessed with a front yard area or driveway, think about swapping the gravel for brick or a concrete composite.
 These driveways are easier to maintain and look sophisticated.
 For your yard, start weeding and ensure that your flowers are pruned and your lawn is mowed regularly.
 This will allow your home to turn heads for all the right reasons.